rsyring/codemash-automation-ftw/index.rst

 .. note::
   - Takes a good bit of work to do this manually.
-  - Corners are likely to get cut.
+  - How long to do this manually?

 Automated Workflow